Kuruvilla Pandikattu (b. 1957 in Kerala, India)

 He has organised five international conferences and seven

 national ones and is regularly invited for conferences and symposia in the area

-of science and religion and has participated more than
+of science and religion and has participated more than twenty

-associations and societies related to science, religion and philosophy.
+related to science, religion and philosophy.

 His current projects include: Search for Physical